For real purchasing power

 - Add any monthly contributions you plan to make.

-- Set your expected annual return rate (6-10% for stocks).
+- Set your expected annual return rate (6-10% for diversified stock portfolios is common).

 - Choose your investment timeline in years.